SerchCan/Paid-Manager/README.md

 The relation is very obvious so I'll skip it.

 ## The PHP files (server files/)
-They're made basically made on Hard Coding this is only a 1-night project so I'll not update it.
+They're basically made on Hard Coding this is only a 1-night project so I'll not update it.
-# conect.php
+- conect.php:
 The conection for your DB on a localhost.
-# getPaidCount.php
+- getPaidCount.php:
 Only return number of months (the count of registrys) where the user has a payment.
-# getUsers.php
+- getUsers.php:
 Return ID and Name of the Users to make a list on react Components.
-# users.php and paid.php
+- Users.php and Paid.php:
 POST functions to insert a user or payment respectively.

 # The rest of it's made with Create React App.